 You may want to have an airline card for free checked bags and priority boarding.
 You may want to spend on the card to avoid minimum ticket purchase requirements for airline elite status.
 But you don’t want to spend on most airline cards for the miles that spending earns you.
 They simply aren’t generous enough.

 - The Blue Business℠ Plus Credit Card from American Express is the very best card for unbonused spend.
 It earns 2 points per dollar on the first $50,000 in purchases each year.
-These are Membership Rewards points that transfer to airline miles, and the card has no fee.
+These are Membership Rewards points that transfer to airline miles.

 - The personal card combination which earns the most of the most valuable points for unbonused spend is having a Chase Sapphire Preferred Card and putting your spend on Chase Freedom Unlimited, which has no annual fee and earns 1.5 points per dollar on everything.
 Transfer the freedom points to your Sapphire Preferred and on to miles, you earn 1.5 miles in your choice of programs on all spending.
 You should never earn just 1 mile per dollar.